Matanza River: 1990's Clean Up Project

 In 1993, President Carlos Menem's Secretary of Environment, María Julia Alsogaray, presented a 3-year project to clean up the Riachuelo that was approved, but never started, let alone concluded.
-Alsogaray would later be prosecuted for misappropriation of those public funds.
+Alsogaray was later prosecuted for misappropriation of the project's public funds.

-According to Argentine newspaper Página/12, of the 250-million-dollar budget, only $90 million remain; $6 million were lost in punitive interests, $150 million were destined to unrelated social projects, and only $1 million was used for the actual cleanup.
+According to Argentine newspaper Página/12 in 2006, of the 250-million-US-dollar budget, only US$90 million remained; $6 million were lost in punitive interest, $150 million were destined to unrelated social projects, and only $1 million was used for the actual cleanup.
 Critics have also noted that this cleanup was in vain, as all that was done was to remove sunken ship hulls, but nothing was done to prevent newly abandoned ships from sinking.
-A period of optimism regarding the waterway's condition followed announcements in 2006 by President Néstor Kirchner that the Riachuelo's improvement would be prioritized; but, though some efforts were undertaken, the river remains a source of health problems and urban blight for its adjoining neighbourhoods.
+A period of optimism regarding the waterway's condition followed announcements in 2006 by President Néstor Kirchner that the Riachuelo's improvement would be prioritized; but, though some efforts were undertaken, the river remained a source of health problems and urban blight for its adjoining neighbourhoods.
 Environmental cleanup efforts have been supplemented by urban renewal proposals for the area.